anushr03/C_mini_projects/README.md

     - Struct is a data structure that can be used to store mutiple data types together

     - To add value to a string type in a struct, we need to use `strcpy(destination, <value>)`

+- 2D Arrays and nested loops

+    - Two Dimensional Arrays are essentially a sitution where we have an array where all the elements of arrays are actually arrays themselves

+- Memory Addresses

+    - All the variables you create, the data is stored on the Computer's RAM.
+RAM is the memory your computer is going to use when it's running programs.

+- Pointers
+    - A pointer is basically just a type of data that we can use inside of our programs.
+It is basically a memory address anda memory address basically refers to a physical address inside of the memory of the computer.

+- Dereferencing Pointers

+    - When you are dereferencing a pointer, essentially what we are doing is we are going to the memory address of that pointer and grabbing the piece of information from there.